The Story of the Kelly Gang: Production

 Film historians Andrew Pike and Ross Cooper have noted that at the time, the filmmakers were unaware of the historical importance of the film they were making, and only much later "poured forth their memories."
 Unfortunately, "with the passage of time and the desire to make a good story of it" they "created a maze of contradictory information."

 For example, in later years, William Gibson claimed that while touring through New Zealand showing the bio-pic Living London, he noticed the large audiences attracted to Charles McMahon's stage play The Kelly Gang.
 Film historian Eric Reade claimed the Taits themselves owned the stage rights to a Kelly play, while actors Sam Crewes and John Forde later also claimed to have thought of the idea of a making a film of the Kelly Gang's exploits, inspired by the success of stage plays.

-There is evidence that at least one other bushranging film had been made before 1906.
-This was Joseph Perry's 1904 short Bushranging in North Queensland, made by the Salvation Army's Limelight Department in Melbourne, one of the world's first film studios.
+The Story of the Kelly Gang was not the first bushranger film.
+Two shorts were produced in 1904: The Bushranger and Joseph Perry's Bushranging in North Queensland, made by the Salvation Army's Limelight Department in Melbourne, one of the world's first film studios.

 Release and reception

-The film was given a week of trial screenings in country towns in late 1906.
+The film was given a week of trial screenings in "Kelly Country" (north-eastern Victoria) in late 1906.
 This proved enormously successful and the movie recouped its budget for these screenings alone.

 Its Melbourne debut was made at the Athenaeum Hall on 26 December 1906.
 It ran for five weeks to full houses, local papers noting the extraordinary popularity of the film.
 Although the country screenings had been silent, when the film was screened in Melbourne it was accompanied by live sound effects, including blank cartridges as gunshots and coconut shells beaten together to simulate hoofbeats.
 At later screenings a lecturer would also narrate the action.
-These additions were well-received by the theatre critic for Melbourne Punch, who stated that they greatly enhance the film's realism.
+These additions were well received by the theatre critic for Melbourne Punch, who stated that they greatly enhance the film's realism.
 He went on to say:

 Comparing the film to other artistic depictions of the Kelly saga, one Adelaide critic wrote that it conveys "a far more vivid impression of the actual life and deeds of the Kellys than letterpress and stagecraft combined."

 Many groups at the time, including some politicians and the police, interpreted the film as a glorification of criminality.
 Scenes depicting the gang's chivalrous conduct towards women received criticism, with The Bulletin stating that such a portrayal "justifies all Ned Kelly’s viciousness and villainies".
 The film was banned in "Kelly Country"—regional centres such as Benalla and Wangaratta—in April 1907, and in 1912 bushranger films were banned across New South Wales and Victoria.

 Despite the bans, the film toured Australia for over 20 years and was also shown in New Zealand, Ireland and Britain.
 When Queen's Royal Theatre was rebuilt in Dublin in 1909, it opened with a program headed by The Story of the Kelly Gang.
 The backers and exhibitors made "a fortune" from the film, perhaps in excess of £25,000.